JPEG File Interchange Format

 The JPEG File Interchange Format (JFIF) is an image file format standard published as ITU-T Recommendation T.871 and ISO/IEC 10918-5.
 It defines supplementary specifications for the container format that contains the image data encoded with the JPEG algorithm.
 The base specifications for a JPEG container format are defined in Annex B of the JPEG standard, known as JPEG Interchange Format (JIF).
-JFIF builds over JIF to solve some of JIF's limitations, including unnecessary complexity, component sample registration, resolution, aspect ratio, and color space.
+JFIF builds on JIF to solve some of JIF's limitations, including unnecessary complexity, component sample registration, resolution, aspect ratio, and color space.
 Because JFIF is not the original JPG standard, one might expect another MIME type.
 However, it is still registered as "image/jpeg" (indicating its primary data format rather than the amended information).

 JFIF is mutually incompatible with the newer Exchangeable image file format (Exif).

 Purpose

 JFIF defines a number of details that are left unspecified by the JPEG Part 1 standard (ISO/IEC 10918-1, ITU-T Recommendation T.81.)